KyleKing/recipes/docs/meals/baked_potatoes.md

 - Preheat the oven to 450F
 - Scrub, wash, and dry the potatoes
 - Poke each with a fork to allow steam to escape
-- Rub oil and salt over the potatoes
+- Add a small amount of salt
-- Bake on a baking sheet for 1.5-2 hours or until tender inside (45 minutes for smaller potatoes)
+- Bake on a baking sheet for 1.5 hours or until tender inside (45 minutes for smaller potatoes)
 - Top with cheese, black pepper, and sour cream

 ### Instant Pot